DeviationTX/deviation-manual/source/ch_install.rst

 .. image:: images/|target|/ch_install/dont_copy_files.png
    :height: 6cm

-If you are upgrading from an older release, don't update the 'tx.ini', and 'hardware.ini' files or the 'models' directory.
+If you are upgrading from an older release, don't upgrade the 'tx.ini', and 'hardware.ini' files or the 'models' directory.
 Optionally, copy the 'models' directory to the transmitter except for the currently configured model files.
 This last step will ensure that the defaults